ethpandaops/optimism-package/README.md

         # A list of optional extra params that will be passed to the batcher container for modifying its behaviour
         extra_params: []

+      # Default MEV configuration
+      mev_params:
+        # The Docker image that should be used for rollup boost; leave blank to use the default op-rollup-boost image
+        rollup_boost_image: ""

+        # The host of an external builder
+        builder_host: ""

+        # The port of an external builder
+        builder_port: ""

       # Additional services to run alongside the network
       # Defaults to []
       # Available services:
       # - blockscout
+      # - rollup-boost
       additional_services: []

   # L2 contract deployer configuration - used for all L2 networks